oeb25/msc-thesis/Mist/Lemma – Folding tree lattice.md

 tags: lemma
 ---

+The set of folding trees $\Ts$ equipped with $\smaller$ forms a lattice.

-The folding tree data structure forms a lattice with the following properties:
+%%The folding tree data structure forms a lattice with the following properties:

 1. The bottom element $\bot$ is the tree where the maximal number of unfoldings are performed.
 2. The top element $\top$ is the tree where the root is folded.